+Assisted Living Facilities

+- Assisted Living Facilities shall comply with all requirements of Chapter 247 and, as applicable, Chapter 242 of the Texas Health and Safety Code. - Assisted Living Facilities with 6 or fewer residents shall be permitted by right in any b. residential district. - An Assisted Living Facility with more than 6 residents shall require a Special Use Permit in all single-family residential districts. - An Assisted Living Facility with more than 6 residents shall be permitted by right in any district where multi-family residential is permitted.

+Boarding Houses

-- 1. Assisted Living Facilities - a.
-Assisted Living Facilities shall comply with all requirements of Chapter 247 and, as applicable, Chapter 242 of the Texas Health and Safety Code. - b.
-Assisted Living Facilities with 6 or fewer residents shall be permitted by right in any residential district. - c.
-An Assisted Living Facility with more than 6 residents shall require a Special Use Permit in all single-family residential districts. - d.
-An Assisted Living Facility with more than 6 residents shall be permitted by right in any district where multi-family residential is permitted. - 2.
-Boarding Houses - a.
-No more than one boarding house per individual parcel or platted lot is allowed. - b.
-No more than two (2) persons are permitted per bedroom. - c.
-All sleeping rooms shall be a minimum size of 70 square feet for one occupant and 120 square feet for two occupants. - d.
-Reasonable accommodation may be made, per ADA standards, for persons with restricted physical mobility living in a boarding house. - e.
-Public ingress and egress to the boarding house shall be through one common exterior entrance.
-Ingress and egress for boarders shall be through common exterior entrances. - f.
-Entry access to all sleeping rooms shall be through the interior of the building. - g.
-No exit doors from individual sleeping rooms shall lead directly to the exterior of the building. - h.
+- No more than one boarding house per individual parcel or platted lot is allowed. - No more than two (2) persons are permitted per bedroom. b. - All sleeping rooms shall be a minimum size of 70 square feet for one occupant and 120 square feet for two occupants. - d.
+Reasonable accommodation may be made, per ADA standards, for persons with restricted physical mobility living in a boarding house. - Public ingress and egress to the boarding house shall be through one common exterior e. entrance.
+Ingress and egress for boarders shall be through common exterior entrances. - Entry access to all sleeping rooms shall be through the interior of the building. f. - No exit doors from individual sleeping rooms shall lead directly to the exterior of the g. building. - h.
 Residents must have access on-site to shared common areas for cooking and eating.
-A common kitchen facility equipped for cooking meals located on-site must be available to the residents, or daily meals must be provided on-site for the residents of the boarding house.
+A common kitchen facility equipped for cooking meals located on-site must be available to